Policies & Procedures

 - If a student fails to complete work in more than one course for a second consecutive week, the student will be marked absent, and the parent will receive a phone call and/or email requesting a virtual or in-person conference.

-- If a student fails to complete work in more than one course for a fourth consecutive week, the student will be marked absent and dismissed from Columbia Connections Academy as non-compliant, with three days to enroll in a brick-and-mortar school or home education
+- If a student fails to complete work in more than one course for a fourth consecutive week, the student will be marked absent and dismissed from Columbia Online as non-compliant, with three days to enroll in a brick-and-mortar school or home education